Lawmakers and doctors react after fentanyl test strips provision is eliminated from Kansas legislation

 Keith Dockter is a person in long-term recovery and an outreach specialist with Holland Pathways.

-He said, “I think that if we’re putting those things in people’s hands and it’s giving them the opportunity to use relatively safely, I kind of think it’s a bit of a no-brainer.”
+“I think that if we’re putting those things in people’s hands, and it’s giving them the opportunity to use relatively safely, I kind of think it’s a bit of a no-brainer.”

-With fentanyl test strips now being eliminated from legislation, addiction medicine doctor Heather Roe says there are other options in the fight against the deadly substance.
+With fentanyl test strips now being eliminated from legislation, addiction medicine Dr. Heather Roe says there are other options to fight against the deadly substance.

-She explained, “You know, it would be free to have a good samaritan law, so that if, Person A, is using with their friend; and their friend, Person B, is overdosing, they can call and get them help without facing a felony.
-And that happens commonly I think.”
+“You know, it would be free to have a Good Samaritan law, so that if Person A is using with their friend; and their friend, Person B, is overdosing, they can call and get them help without facing a felony.
+And that happens commonly, I think.”

 Dr. Roe explained that she has around 30 new patients come in every month.
 She says that nearly all of them suffer from fentanyl addiction.